All GAM Articles

 Detox Your Closet: The Search for Less-Toxic Clothes The Road to Toxic Clothing It isn't just pesticides on textile crops that makes clothes toxic.
 They're often coated with a whole host of chemicals.
 Here are 11 of the worst, named by Greenpeace.
 To open as a PDF, click here.
 Published in the Green American magazine issue Fall 2015.
 Green Living

-Detox Your Closet: The Search for Less-Toxic Clothes 7 Tips for Less Toxic Clothing Even though most toxins used in clothing manufacture will affect workers far more than wearers, it’s still a good idea to exercise precaution and avoid even a little exposure to toxic clothing.
-Use these seven tips to stay safe at home.
+Detox Your Closet: The Search for Less-Toxic Clothes 7 Tips for Less Toxic Clothing Even though most toxins used in clothing manufacture will affect workers far more than wearers, it’s still a good idea to be cautious and avoid exposure to toxic clothing as much as possible.
+These seven tips can help you stay safe at home.
 1. Buy less toxic clothing.
-The more new conventional clothing you have hanging in your closet, the more… Green Living
+The more new conventional clothing you have hanging in your closet, the… Green Living

 Detox Your Closet: The Search for Less-Toxic Clothes The Trouble with Nanoparticles in Clothing Performance fabrics that offer anti-bacterial and anti-odor qualities, as well as sun protection, may contain nanoparticles that are largely untested for human health effects.
 If you’ve been shopping for workout clothes lately, you may have seen labels making some extraordinary claims—namely, that you can work up a sweat and your clothes… Green Living

-Detox Your Closet: The Search for Less-Toxic Clothes Why You Should Wear Organic Underwear Underwear is just one of those things people put on without thinking in depth about the product.
+Detox Your Closet: The Search for Less-Toxic Clothes Why You Should Wear Organic Underwear Underwear is just one of those things we wear without too much thought beyond how it feels when we put it on.
 Does it cover everything that it needs to cover?
 Does it fit properly and not rub or chafe?
 If the underwear fulfills those requirements, wearers are typically satisfied.
-As a whole, most people do not think about where their underwear came from or… Green Living
+However, we don't think much about where our underwear came from or… Green Living

 Detox Your Closet: The Search for Less-Toxic Clothes Make Do and Mend: Reuse at Home image: Imperial War Museum During WWII, the British Ministry of Information released a pamphlet titled “Make Do and Mend.”
 It provided tips on how to be both frugal and stylish in times of harsh rationing.
 Readers were advised to create pretty “decorative patches” to cover holes in warn garments, unpick old sweaters to reknit into new styles,… Green Living